FASCETS Training of Trainers

 Into Action introduces a concept, a different way of thinking.
 Facilitators support integration of that concept into participants’ values, language, culture, and discipline, assuring relevance and applicability.

-How is this TOT different from other TOTs?
+How is FASCETS' Training of Trainers different from other Trainers program?

 Schedule and Location

-- Monthly group two-hour teleconferences: Dates to be scheduled by the group in Novbember.
+- Monthly two-hour group teleconference calls: Dates to be scheduled by the group during the first onsite training.

-- Email consultation and support will be available throughout the year.
+- Email/online consultation will be available as needed throughout the year.

-Certificates are provided on successful completion of the one-year process.
+Certificates are provided upon successful completion of the year.

-Trainees and FASCETS facilitators will sign a mutual agreement.
-FASCETS agrees to provide materials, consultation, and support for the year, and facilitators agree to participate in all activities related to this Training of Trainers.
+Trainees and FASCETS Trainer will sign a mutual agreement.
+FASCETS agrees to provide materials, consultation, and support for the year, and the trainees agrees to participate in all activities related to this Training of Trainers.

-$4,750 USD for the year-long training, which includes all facilitator material, seven on-site days of training, 20 hours of group teleconference time over the year, and additional email consultation.
-Please note: This does include lunches during the on-site sessions.
-It does not include travel, lodging or other expenses.
+$4,750 for the year-long training, which includes all facilitator materials, seven on-site days of training, 20 hours of group teleconference time over the year, and additional email or webinar consultation.
+Please note: This includes daily morning and afternoon snacks and lunch on the last day of each onsite sessions.
+It does not include lunch on every day, travel, lodging or other expenses.